THE BIG DAY

 “Don’t worry, George.
 I will win,” Kate smiled at her friend.

-I hope so, George thought to himself, because seeing Kate put her lifetime savings at such a high risk so easily made him feel less sure about her victory.
+I hope so, George thought to himself, because seeing Kate put her life savings at such a high risk so easily made him feel less sure about her victory.
 “Well, I guess I will go to the bank then… Make sure to come to pick Bella on time,” said George and headed towards the building with the simoleon logo above its grandiose door.

 “Don’t worry!
 I’ll be on time,” told him Kate and went to sit on a bench by the fountain.